![]() |

 inline |

-with the error.
+Calls the parameter ok_fn with the value if this result is an Ok<T>, else calls err_fn with the error.
 This result is consumed afterward.

 The return type of both parameters must be convertible.
-They can also both return nothing ( void
+They can also both return nothing ( void ).

 Basic usage: